Skip to main content

 Why Do Token Optimization

 Token optimization prevents context window depletion, reduces API costs, and maintains consistent Claude performance.
-I structure my code and instructions to minimize unnecessary token consumption while maximizing Claude's effectiveness.
+The importance varies significantly based on context window size.

 Use your CLAUDE.md to explicitly specify which files Claude can read and which directories are forbidden.
 This prevents unnecessary context consumption from irrelevant code.